 Have you received a wedding invitation?
 Congratulations on being included on your friend or family member's big day!
-Now you may wonder what to do about the gift.
+In addition to planning what to wear and how much time you need to take off work, you need to decide on a gift.

 How Much to Spend on a Wedding Gift

 There are several schools of thought on how much to spend on a wedding gift.
 Some feel that the value of your present should exceed the cost of your place at the wedding and reception.
 However, this is not a hard and fast rule.
 First, you have to look at your budget and how much you can afford.